Question

 Tickets dataset

-- The metric Agent replies represents all public comments added to a ticket by an agent, excluding ticket creation.
-For example, when an agent creates a ticket with a public comment, that first comment isn't counted.
-This may result in the public agent comment total being higher than the agent replies value.
+The Agent replies metric counts all public comments that an agent adds to a ticket, except during ticket creation.
+For example, if an agent creates a ticket with a public comment, that first comment doesn’t count.
+As a result, the total public agent comments can be higher than the Agent replies value.

 For more information, see the articles: